 - Sharing information on cancer research;

 - Participation in multi-centred trials.

-- Sharing information on research and good practice for mutual benefit, including, in particular, the identification of potential joint campaigns following the recent survey of health and social well being in Northern Ireland and the proposed health and lifestyle survey in Ireland
+- Sharing information on research and good practice for mutual benefit, including, in particular, the identification of potential joint campaigns following the recent survey of health and social wellbeing in Northern Ireland and the proposed health and lifestyle survey in Ireland; and

 - Scope for research and public information/education in the areas of heart disease, cancer and smoking.